Seeking vendors for Remote Tower Systems (RTS) for the National Airspace System (NAS)

 Quick Summary

 The Federal Aviation Administration (FAA) is seeking proposals from qualified vendors for Remote Tower Systems (RTS) for deployment within the National Airspace System (NAS).
-This Solicitation (RFP) aims to identify vendors capable of designing, manufacturing, delivering, installing, and sustaining RTS, with an intent to purchase up to 50 units over a five-year period.
-The FAA seeks to understand the depth of the vendor base, barriers and costs associated with System Design Approval (SDA), and system cost, production, and delivery capacity at scale.
+This Request for Proposal (RFP) aims to identify vendors capable of designing, manufacturing, delivering, installing, and sustaining RTS, with an intent to purchase up to 50 units over a five-year period.
+The FAA seeks to understand the vendor base, barriers and costs associated with System Design Approval (SDA), and system cost, production, and delivery capacity at scale.
 Proposals are due June 26, 2026.

 Scope of Work